Consumer medicine information

 Things you should do

-• Remind any doctor, surgeon, anaesthetist, dentist, pharmacist, or diabetes nurse educator you visit that you are using MOUNJARO.
+• Remind any doctor, surgeon, anaesthetist, pharmacist, or nurse you visit that you are using MOUNJARO.

-• Always carry glucose or sugary foods with you.
+• If you have diabetes, always carry glucose or sugary foods with you.
 Tell your doctor if you experience low blood sugar, called hypoglycaemia and this occurs often.

 Things you should not do